Alexei Sayle: Writing

 Sayle has written two short story collections, five novels, including a graphic novel and a radio series spin-off book, as well as columns for various publications.
 His book Great Bus Journeys of the World, co-written with David Stafford, is mostly a collection of his columns for Time Out and the Sunday Mirror.
 He was one of eight contributory authors to the BBC Three competition End of Story, in which members of the public completed the second half of stories written by established authors.
 The winning entry to Sayle's story, Imitating Katherine Walker, was written by freelance writer Arthur Allan.
-Sayle's autobiography Stalin Ate My Homework, which deals with his early life and which he describes as a 'satirical memoir', was published in 2010.
+Sayle's autobiography, Stalin Ate My Homework, which deals with his early life, and which he describes as a 'satirical memoir', was published in 2010.
 In 2012 he joined The Daily Telegraph as a motoring columnist.
 In early 2015 he toured giving readings from the second volume of his autobiography Thatcher Stole My Trousers, published in 2016.

 Internet

 In November 2020, Sayle began hosting a monthly podcast, The Alexei Sayle Podcast.
-Produced/co-hosted by Talal Karkouti, guests have included Josie Long, Stewart Lee, Omid Djalili, Lise Mayer, Diane Morgan and Jeremy Corbyn.
+Produced/co-hosted by Talal Karkouti; guests have included Josie Long, Stewart Lee, Omid Djalili, Lise Mayer, Diane Morgan and Jeremy Corbyn.

 He also launched a YouTube channel, showcasing videos of various bike rides.

 Personal life

 In 1974, Sayle married Linda Rawsthorn.
 He lives in Bloomsbury in central London and is a keen cyclist.
 He also owns a house near Granada, in southern Spain.
+He was diagnosed with sarcoidosis in 1990.
+A recurrence of this condition in 2015 led to him being rushed to hospital and then transferred to a neurological unit for a week.